-NOTE: yes, we know that Disney cruises are grounded until at least the second quarter of 2021.
-However, even with that being the case, it never hurts to get a jump on your vacation planning for next summer and beyond.
+NOTE: yes, we know that Disney cruises aren’t happening until later in 2021, at the earliest.
+However, even with that being the case, it never hurts to get a jump on your vacation planning for the summer and beyond.

 You: “We’re going to Disney World!”

 Maybe it’s time to shake up your traditional Walt Disney World Resort trip.
 The parks and resorts are wonderful places, but Fantasyland fatigue is real.
 Yet there is another way to make lasting Disney family memories: the Disney Cruise Line.
 These seafaring adventures include touches of Disney, Pixar, Star Wars, and Marvel magic.
 And with the recent unveiling of the fleet’s fifth ship, the Disney Wish, taking a cruise is a solid alternative to the parks.
 Say “bon voyage” to theme-park inconveniences while enjoying the Disney storytelling and creativity that you crave.